PP144gh/CV/README.md

 Throughout these projects, I collaborated in a team environment adhering to an agile framework, employing tools such as GIT, Jira, and Jenkins for version control, task management, and CI/CD processes.

-### 2021-2023
-**Teaching Assistant of [Physics of Continuous Media](https://fenix.tecnico.ulisboa.pt/disciplinas/FMCon/2022-2023/2-semestre) at [Instituto Superior Técnico](https://www.tecnico.ulisboa.pt), Lisbon**

-- Responsible for teaching classes on problem sets within the "Physics of Continuous Media" course.
-I won the award for the best teaching assistant of the 3rd year of the bachelor's in Physics, awarded by the students.

-### 2017-2020
-**Teacher of Programming and Technology at [Happy Code Lumiar](http://www.happycode.pt/), Lisbon**

-- Taught app and game development to students aged 7-16.
-Used Unity, C# and Java.

-**Private Tutor of High School Mathematics and Physics, Lisbon**

 ## Academic Education